carlesbellver/blog_src/content/posts/2018-07-06-ittybitty-itty-bitty.md

 +++

 > Itty bitty sites are contained entirely within their own link.
-This means they're portable and easy to share.
+This means they’re portable and easy to share.
 One link can hold about as much as a printed page.